Texas Field Station Network

 McDonald Observatory is part of the Texas Field Station Network and is available for the study of the land and the celestial universe.

+The University of Texas at Austin Texas Field Station Network represents a collection of sites spread across the State that are used by the University for scientific research.
 Located in the Davis Mountains near Fort Davis, McDonald Observatory sits atop 650 acres of predominately undisturbed land in the Chihuahuan Desert.
-This is considered the most diverse desert in the Western Hemisphere and one of the most diverse arid regions in the world.
-The site is also part of the Greater Big Bend International Dark Sky Reserve — 15,000 square miles that feature the darkest night skies in the continental United States.
+This is considered the most diverse in the Western Hemisphere and one of the most diverse arid regions in the world.

 Some field research project highlights include:

-• Operation Ponderosa, a collaboration with Texas A&M Forest Service to restore vanishing Ponderosa Pines, battered by drought, wildfires and invasive beetles.
+• Operation Ponderosa, a collaboration with Texas A&M Forest Service to restore vanishing Ponderosa Pines, battered by drought, wildfires, and invasive beetles.

 • A study of drought impacts on cacti, led by a UT Arlington graduate student.